Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime hearings were held in New York on March 12-1942, with B. Lunde (in his cabin at the time of the attack), Able Seaman Numme (on lookout duty on the bridge), and Steward Friis (in the saloon) appearing.

-Before the sinking of Blink Birger Lunde had served on Brimanger and Hosanger, and was on board M/S Taranger when she was sunk by U-95 in May-1941, then joined Lysaker IV.
-After the loss of Blink he signed on Oregon Express and was injured when she was sunk in Sept.-1943.
+Birger Lunde had previously served on Brimanger and Hosanger, and had been on board M/S Taranger when she was sunk in May-1941 (follow the link for more info), then joined Lysaker IV.
+After the loss of Blink, he signed on Oregon Express and was injured when she was sunk in Sept.-1943 (again, follow the link for details - see also his letter).
 He also briefly served on Polarland.
 During the war he was awarded the St. Olav Medal with oak leaves by King Haakon VII.
-He later served on American ships, Korean War, settled in the U.S., died 1996.
+He later served on American ships, Korean War, settled in the U.S., died in 1996.
 I have been in touch with his son who has told me that he made a point of visiting all the families of each of Blink's casualties after her loss.
-Most Norwegian seamen would have known him, as he devoted his life to helping them get their pensions, working tirelessly to beat the bureaucracy.
-After his death, a magnificent memorial in the form of a painting depicting his life was hung in the church in his home town of Fana.
+Most Norwegian seamen would have known him, as he devoted his life to helping them get their war pensions, working tirelessly to beat the bureaucracy.
+After his death, a magnificent memorial in the form of a painting depicting his life was hung in the church in his home town of Fana, Norway.

 Crew List: